kiminh/UMAP2020/README.md

 The paper as well as this repository is based on the preliminary version (https://arxiv.org/abs/1809.03186) presented at REVEAL 2018 vorkshop.
 For instructions on running the recommending algorithms and off-line evaluation, please refer to https://github.com/lpeska/REVEAL2018 repository.
 This repository mainly contains data and processed results for on-line evaluation and models aiming to predict on-line performance from off-line results.

+- on-line results are processed in OnlineResultsEvaluation.ipynb file

 ## Abstract
 In this paper, we present our work towards comparing on-line and off-line evaluation metrics in the context of small e-commerce recommender systems.
 Recommending on small e-commerce enterprises is rather challenging due to the lower volume of interactions and low user loyalty, rarely extending beyond a single session.
 On the other hand, we usually have to deal with lower volumes of objects, which are easier to discover by users through various browsing/searching GUIs.